- About Us

 - Contact Us

+TJX Associates volunteer their time and talents in a number of meaningful ways including fundraising, mentoring and serving as directors on nonprofit boards.
 In the U.S., since 1991, TJX Associates have been big supporters of the United Way’s annual fundraising campaign.
-In 2011, nearly 31,500 Associates participated in the annual workplace campaign, donating substantial funds to innovative programs that advance the common good and create opportunities for a better life for those served.
+In 2013, more than 34,500 Associates participated in the annual workplace campaign, donating substantial funds to innovative programs that advance the common good and create opportunities for a better life for those served.

-In Canada, our Associates have been strong supporters of the annual Covenant House Cause and Effect Campaign.
-Covenant House Toronto is a widely respected organization that advocates for homeless youth in Canada.
-In collaboration with community partners, Covenant House serves the largest homeless youth population in Canada and provides a comprehensive range of housing and support services to meet the needs of homeless youth.
-For more than five years, our Associates have enthusiastically volunteered their time at Canada's largest youth shelter to help serve food, stock supplies and bring hope to young people to help them move from a life on the street to a life with a future.
+In Canada, our Associates strongly support programs that assist disadvantaged women and children.
+For more than 10 years, TJX Canada has worked with Ernestine’s Women’s Shelter and Covenant House Toronto.
+In addition to corporate donations of gift cards and in-kind product, Associates volunteer their time at Ernestine’s and every summer the Store Operations group coordinates a barbeque, providing food and entertainment, and organizing games for the women and children in the shelter.
+Covenant House Toronto is a widely respected organization that advocates for homeless youth in Canada, providing a comprehensive range of housing and support services to meet the needs of these youth.
+In addition to their monetary contributions, our Associates enthusiastically volunteer their time at Canada's largest youth shelter to help serve food, stock supplies and participate in programs.
+We believe this support helps to encourage young people working to move away from a life on the street and into a life with a future.